-3.17 ED/ED/040 LOUGH NEAGH PARTNERSHIP
+3.17 O/52F LOUGH NEAGH PARTNERSHIP

-Members were reminded that the Council agreed to provide grant aid to the Lough Neagh Partnership towards its operating costs in the sum of £22,000 for 2017-18 with Mid Ulster and Armagh, Banbridge and Craigavon Councils providing similar amounts and Lisburn and Castlereagh a lesser sum to reflect its smaller share of the Lough.
+Members are reminded that the Council agreed to provide grant aid to the Lough Neagh Partnership towards its operating costs in the sum of £22,000 for 2017-18 with Mid Ulster and Armagh, Banbridge and Craigavon Councils providing similar amounts and Lisburn and Castlereagh a lesser sum to reflect its smaller share of the Lough.
 The Council also decided that future requests for grant aid will be considered on the basis of a reducing amount in the expectation that a new body under community ownership as a Development Trust will emerge with central government funding.

-The Lough Neagh Partnership has written to the Council (circulated) requesting £22,000 towards core funding in 2018-19 and has offered to make a presentation to the Committee to make its case for further funding at the current level.
+The Lough Neagh Partnership has written to the Council (enclosed) requesting £22,000 towards core funding in 2018-19 and has offered to make a presentation to the Committee to make its case for further funding at the current level.

-Proposed by Councillor Lynch Seconded by Councillor Kells and agreed that the Lough Neagh Partnership be invited to present to the March meeting of the Community Planning and Regeneration Committee.
+RECOMMENDATION: that the Lough Neagh Partnership be invited to present to the March meeting of the Community Planning and Regeneration Committee.